asaje379/nestjs-prisma-configurator/readme.md

 As for the **env** part, you can define database configurations for each of your working environments.
 The defaut environment is named **default**.

-The availabale configurations are :
+The available configurations are :

 - **user**: database username, default set to _postgres_
 - **pass**: database password, default set to _root_